HamishGBrown/py_multislice/README.md

 # Documentation and demos

-Documentation can be found [here](html/pyms/index.html), for demonstrations and walk throughs on common simualtion types see the Jupyter Notebooks in the [Demos](Demos/) folder.
+Documentation can be found [here](http://htmlpreview.github.com/?https://github.com/HamishGBrown/py_multislice/html/pyms/index.html), for demonstrations and walk throughs on common simulation types see the Jupyter Notebooks in the [Demos](Demos/) folder.

 # Bug-fixes and contributions

-Message me, leave a bug report and fork the repo all contributions are welcome.
+Message me, leave a bug report and fork the repo.
+All contributions are welcome.

 # Acknowledgements

-A big thanks to [Philipp Pelz](@PhilippPelz) for teaching me the ins and outs of pytorch and numerous other discussions on computing and electron microscopy.
-Credit to [Colin Ophus](@cophus) for many discussions and much inspiration re the PRISM algorithm (of which he is the inventor).
+A big thanks to [Philipp Pelz](https://github.com/PhilippPelz) for teaching me the ins and outs of pytorch and numerous other discussions on computing and electron microscopy.
+Credit to [Colin Ophus](https://github.com/cophus) for many discussions and much inspiration re the PRISM algorithm (of which he is the inventor).
 Thanks to my boss Jim Ciston for tolerating this side project!
-Thanks to Adrian D'Alfonso, Scott Findlay and Les Allen for originally teaching me the art of multislice and ionization.
+Thanks to Adrian D'Alfonso, Scott Findlay and Les Allen (my PhD advisor) for originally teaching me the art of multislice and ionization.